cemvarol/AZ-301-Errors/M8/Instructions.md

     - Allow forwarded traffic from the second virtual network to the first virtual network: **Disabled**

-    - Allow gateway transit: Ensure it not checked
+    - Allow gateway transit: Ensure not checked

 ## Exercise 3: Implementing routing